Getting your data in is just the beginning - it's what you do with it that counts.

 Understanding how to search in Splunk is the basis for almost everything you build, so we recommend taking your time to get familiar with our web-based interface (Splunk Web), the command line interface (CLI), and Splunk SPL.

 - Take a look at our handy Search Manual, which outlines the keys of parts of getting started with search.
 It also includes a Search Tutorial for step-by-step guidance to try it out yourself.

-Splunk Search Language (SPL)
+Search Processing Language (SPL)